Cabochon print blouse and pink pencil skirt, both from Savers Thrift Store

-I felt a little jaded this month by the selection at my usual retailers, thus headed to the thrift store for inspiration.
-My visits there are hit or miss, but this time I skipped out with two fun, affordable pieces to play around with.
+I headed to the thrift store for inspiration recently - my visits there are hit or miss, but this time I skipped out with two fun pieces to play around with.
 This blouse caught my attention right away, despite the dowdy silhouette and oversized fit.
 I adored the vintage flair given off by the pink cabochon stones with antique gold backing, and the fabric-covered buttons.
 It can be a bit pajama-like when worn alone, but adds interest when peeking out from underneath layers.

 This skirt, labeled a size 5-6, was roomy in the hips but a perfect fit at the waistband (calling for easy alterations).
 I liked the front pleating, the full lining, and the bright punch of color unlike anything else in my closet.
 Below are the alterations I performed on both...